JWicquart/monitoring_workflow/README.md

 * :page_facing_up: `data_contributor_4`: Three *.csv* files where the two first files contains data for the same site but for two different years, and the third file contains substrate codes.
 * :page_facing_up: `data_contributor_5`: Three *.xlsx* files where the two first files contains data in wide format with different columns names, and the third file contains site coordinates.

 ### 2.4 Variables selected

 The first step of the workflow is to select the variables that will have to be present in the final synthetic dataset.
 The variables selected for the first case study are described in the **Table 1**.
-The variables 1 to 11 are spatial variables; the variables 12 and 13, are temporal variables; the variables 14 and 15, are methodological variables; the variables 16 to 20 are taxonomic variables; and the variable 21 is the metric variable.

 **Table 1.** Variables selected for the benthic synthetic dataset.
 The icons for the variables categories (`Cat.`) represents :memo: = description variables, :globe_with_meridians: = spatial variables, :calendar: = temporal variables, :straight_ruler: = methodological variables, :crab: = taxonomic variables, :chart_with_upwards_trend: = metric variables.